 Partial Action Plan No. 3 initially proposed the allocation of up to \$24,047,048 of the full \$2.78 billion LMDC allocations for activities relating to the Renovation of the Columbus Park Pavilion, a marketing initiative for History and Heritage in Downtown New York City (Museums of Lower Manhattan), and for planning and administration.
-These projects were designed to enrich the cultural resources of Lower

-Manhattan as well as address community development needs, including the Chinatown-area residents' need for public space in the aftermath of September 11th.
+These projects were designed to enrich the cultural resources of Lower Manhattan as well as address community development needs, including the Chinatown-area residents' need for public space in the aftermath of September 11th.

 The first amendment to Partial Action Plan No. 3 proposed the allocation of additional funds in the amount of \$570,000 for the renovation of the Columbus Park Pavilion, increasing the total allocation up to \$998,571.
 The total amount allocated for Partial Action Plan No. 3 with amendments thus increased to \$24,617,048.
 The next amendment to this action plan in May 2010 reduced the History and Heritage Downtown Marketing Initiative by \$51,381, to \$4,612,619.
 The reduction represented the reallocation of residual (unexpended) program funds to the World Trade Center Memorial and Memorial Museum activity in Partial Action Plan 8.
 The total amount allocated for Partial Action Plan No. 3 with amendments decreased to \$24,565,667.
-The September 2016 proposed amendment transfers the unexpended balance from the completed Columbus Park Pavilion project to the East River Waterfront Pier 42 activity within Partial Action Plan 10.
-As a result, this Action Plan can be closed.
+There have been no other changes and/or modifications to other activities outlined in the approved Partial Action Plan.